-- (a) Limited to those portions of the chemical process mine operation to be modified; and - (b) Consistent with public participation as set forth in ORS 517.952 to 517.989.
-[1991 c.735 s.22]

-517.985 Rulemaking.
-In accordance with applicable provisions of ORS 183.310 to 183.550, the governing board of the State Department of Geology and Mineral Industries shall adopt rules necessary to implement the provisions of ORS 517.952 to 517.989.
-The rules shall include but need not be limited to:

-- (1) The information required to be submitted in a notice of intent; - (2) The fee that the department may collect from a person requesting inclusion on the master list under ORS 517.959; and - (3) The form and content of the consolidated application.
-[1991 c.735 s.23]

-517.986 Time limit for final action on permit subject to consolidated application process.
+- Court under such rules as the Supreme Court may establish.
+[1991 c.735 §21; 1999 c.849 §\$104a,104c; 2003 c.75 §44] - 517.984 Modification of permit; project coordinating committee.
+(1) The operator, the State Department of Geology and Mineral Industries, any other permitting agency or a cooperating agency may request modification of a permit issued under the process established under ORS 517.952 to 517.989. - (2) If a permitting agency is requested to make a permit modification that the permitting agency or a cooperating agency finds is a significant permit modification under the provisions of ORS 517.952 to 517.989, the agency shall notify the State Department of Geology and Mineral Industries.
+The department shall coordinate the organization of a project coordinating committee.
+The project coordinating committee shall review the proposed modification and determine those portions of ORS 517.952 to 517.989 with which the applicant must comply.
+The decision of the project review committee shall be: - (a) Limited to those portions of the mining operation to be modified; and - (b) Consistent with public participation as set forth in ORS 517.952 to 517.989.
+[1991 c.735 $\S22$ ; 2007 c.318 $\S26$ ; 2013 c.371 $\S22$ ] - 517.985 Rulemaking.
+In accordance with applicable provisions of ORS chapter 183, the governing board of the State Department of Geology and Mineral Industries shall adopt rules necessary to implement the provisions of ORS 517.952 to 517.989.
+The rules shall include but need not be limited to: - (1) The information required to be submitted in a notice of intent; - (2) The fee that the department may collect from a person requesting inclusion on the master list under ORS 517.959; and - (3) The form and content of the consolidated application.
+[1991 c.735 §23] - 517.986 Time limit for final action on permit subject to consolidated application process.
 Notwithstanding any other provision of law, the State Department of Geology and Mineral Industries and any other permitting agency shall take final action to issue or deny a permit subject to the consolidated application process set forth in ORS 517.952 to 517.989 within one year after issuance of a notice to proceed under ORS 517.977.
 However, with the concurrence of the applicant, the processing of the application may be suspended for a period of time to allow the applicant to resolve issues having a bearing on, or necessary to any permitting agency's decision or the department's decision on whether to issue or deny a permit.
-[1991 c.735 s.24]
+[1991 c.735 §24]